tanfwong/rfsoc_notes/_sources/ch1/workflow.md

-* In addition, Vitis HLS can be employed to automatically synthesize interfaces that conform to the predefined configuration required by VAADF for a PL kernel.
+* In addition, Vitis HLS can be employed to automatically synthesize interfaces that conform to the predefined configuration required by VAAD for a PL kernel.

-* The tradeoffs for adopting VAADF are potential losses in flexibility of the implementation architecture and in PL utilization efficiency.
+* The tradeoffs for adopting VAAD are potential losses in flexibility of the implementation architecture and in PL utilization efficiency.
 Nonetheless, these potential losses are rather acceptable for us since we will not be interested in developing